The Garden of Odin

 2. Interop between Odin and Rust (and any other language really),

-3. HTML and CSS and Zola temptlating (in setting up this website),
+3. HTML and CSS and Zola templating (in setting up this website),

 4. Basic usage of LLDB debugging,